D0tN3tC0d3r5/DotNetToolbox/Source/Core/README.md

     // upperCaseNames contains upper case versions of the names from the query
     ```

-- **TaskExtensions.cs**: Adds methods to `Task` and `ValueTask` to handle fire-and-forget scenarios with optional exception handling callbacks.
+- **Task Extensions**: Adds methods to `Task` and `ValueTask` to handle fire-and-forget scenarios with optional exception handling callbacks.

 #### Examples:
 1. **Using FireAndForget with a Task:**